BurdaMagazinOrg/thunder-distribution/UPDATE.md

 # Update instructions Thunder 2 -> Thunder 3

 These are the instructions to manually update to Thunder 3.
 The most significant change is the migration to media in core.
+But we also made some significant changes to our composer.json.

+### General composer.json adjustments
-We also removed some modules from our codebase.
+First we removed some modules from our codebase.
 If you are using one of following modules, please add them to the composer.json of your project.
 * valiton/harbourmaster
 * drupal/riddle_marketplace